Cabbageworm

 One of the easiest preventative measures you can take is to grow cabbage as an early crop because they become established well before larva eggs are deposited and hatched.

 Make it a part of your daily vegetable garden routine by scouting your vegetables regularly for presence of larva or freshly deposited greenish brown frass (droppings).
-And of course the most obvious indication of their presence is damage caused by chewed holes in your vegetables.
+And of course, the most obvious indication of their presence is damage caused by chewed holes in your vegetables.
 During inspection, be sure to check upper and lower leaf surfaces as well as the developing head.
 If you do notice any larva, hand pick and discard in a dish of soapy water.

 Although obvious but not thought about as a preventative pest maintenance, is to look for any cabbage butterflies fluttering around your yard or near your vegetables.